 This week you’ll have accommodation in the traditional French mountain village of Barèges at our 3-star catered chalet.

 Please click the “Itinerary” tab to see a typical itinerary for an Adventure Pyrenees multi-activity week.

 This is an example itinerary for an “Adventure” multi-activity holiday in the Pyrenees.
 The programme is flexible if you are the first to book onto a trip.
 The price may vary if you select your own activities.
 Please consult our glossary of activities for more ideas.
 You must have your own insurance to cover these activities.

 Please see our Summer Calendar for current prices and dates.
-The holiday price includes all activities with qualified guides, specialist equipment hire, local transport, food and accommodation at Chalet les Cailloux in Bareges.
-We offer a £40 per person discount for 3 or more sharing a family bedroom, and for groups of 8 or more.
+The holiday price includes all activities with qualified guides, specialist equipment hire, local transport, breakfast, pic-nic lunches and 3* accommodation.

 Some activities are weather dependent and may be changed at short notice.
 We will always offer you an alternative activity, such as more guided walking (e.g the beautiful Neouvielle lakes tour with an optional swim in a chilly mountain lake), horse riding, mountain biking and attractions such as the showcaves at Betharam, the Pic du Midi observatory, the Pic de Jer funicular and the town of Lourdes.

 If you are interested in a particular activity that is not currently scheduled, please contact us, as we may be able to adapt the scheduled itinerary.